Wide-range-tunable Dirac-cone band structure in a chiral-time-symmetric non-Hermitian system: Model and formalism

 The Hamiltonian $H_{0}$\ has both $\mathcal{C}$ and time-reversal ($\mathcal{ T}$)\ symmetries, i.e.,

 where the operators $\mathcal{C}$\ and $\mathcal{T}$\ are defined as

 The Hamiltonian $H$\ has $\mathcal{CT}$\ symmetry, i.e.,

 We note that Hamiltonian $H_{0}$ has $\mathcal{C}$ symmetry, which is broken in its non-Hermitian counterpart $H$ in the presence of imaginary potentials $H_{\gamma }$.
 The situation here is a little different from the case associated with parity-time ($\mathcal{PT}$) symmetry, where the combined operator $\mathcal{PT}$ commutes with the Hamiltonian.
-Specifically, the anticommutation relation between operators $\mathcal{CT}$ and $H$ results in the equations\textbf{\ }
+In quantum mechanics, we say that a Hamiltonian $H$\ has a symmetry represented by a operator $ \mathcal{U}$\ if $[H,\mathcal{U}]=0$.
+The word \textquotedblleft symmetry\textquotedblright\ is also used in a different sense in condensed matter physics.
+We say that a system with Hamiltonian $H$\ has chiral symmetry, if $\{H,\mathcal{C}\}=0$.
+The physics of $\mathcal{C}$\ depends on the model discussed \cite {Asboth2016lnp,Malzard2015prl,Guo2015prb,ChenS2015prb,Peng2016np,Lee2016prl} .
+Here we emphasize \textquotedblleft chiral symmetry\textquotedblright\ due to its anticommutation relation with its Hamiltonians.\textbf{\ } Specifically, the anticommutation relation between operators $\mathcal{CT}$ and $H$ results in the equations